SamieiSara/loan-risk-fraud-analytics/README.md

 An interactive Power BI dashboard was developed to provide insights into portfolio performance, credit risk, fraud detection, and customer behavior.

-The dashboard enables stakeholders to monitor key metrics, identify high-risk segments, and explore trends across the lending lifecycle.
+The dashboard includes 4 pages: Executive Summary, Credit Risk Analysis, Fraud Detection, and Customer Behavior, with cross-filtering and drill-through enabled.

 👉 Detailed dashboard structure, data model, and DAX measures are available in the Power BI section:
 See `powerbi/README.md`